Francesco Squillace

 Francesco Squillace (6 November 1925 – 6 June 2020) was an Italian lawyer, politician, and a member of the Christian Democracy party.
-Squillace served as the President of the Province of Catanzaro, in Calabria, for a brief tenure in 1975.
+Squillace served as president of the Province of Catanzaro, in Calabria, for a brief tenure in 1975.
 He also served as the mayor of Chiaravalle Centrale for two terms in the 1950s and 1960s, as well as a member of the Provincial Council of Catanzaro.
 Additionally, he was the former Catanzaro provincial secretary of the Christian Democrats (DC).

 Squillace died on 6 June 2020 at the age of 94.